 Plan for self-care as early as you can.
 See how you can meet your daily needs even when home-bound and fully busy with care work.
 For example, look at home delivery of food, provisions, medicines, etc., or other deliveries.
 Think about your health, an area many caregivers neglect.
 Consider how you will make sure you do your medical checkups and doctor visits.
 If you are home-bound, find out about doctors who can come home to check you when you are not well.
 See what you need to remain fit, and how you can take daily walks or do exercises at home.
 You may need to plan and set up things for this, like purchasing exercise mats, hand-weights, stretch bands, exercise music, etc.

 Also plan for the financial and legal side.
 Look at things like investments, power of attorney documents, or other legal documents that are in the name of the person with dementia, and may now need to be changed.
-You may not even know about all these–you will need to find out and then act.
+You may not even know about all these.
+You will need to find out and then act.

 Stress and burnout is common among caregivers.
 You may not notice the warning signs and push yourself even more.
 Be alert about this and try to nurture yourself even while providing suitable care.
 You may not be able to use the typical methods of relaxing.
 Long vacations may not be possible, outings with friends are difficult to arrange, social circles are smaller.
 Find new ways to care for yourself.
 You may find this difficult and feel you can no longer enjoy anything.
 Consider:

-- Reduce/ share care-related work by using systems and support around you (see section above)
+- Reduce/ share care-related work by using systems and support around you (see section above.)

-- Take small breaks to squeeze in activities that increase your well-being
+- Take small breaks to squeeze in activities that increase your well-being.

 - Find more satisfaction in care-related work.
 You may be so overwhelmed that you do not realize that caregiving itself can give you fulfillment if you go with the flow.

 There are many activities you can do and enjoy even when your day is full of care-related work.
-Try and to have enough positive experiences which you can remember on bad days–this is like building up a bank balance of calm or fulfilling moments.
+Try and to have enough positive experiences which you can remember on bad days.
+This is like building up a bank balance of calm or fulfilling moments.

 Pamper yourself in small ways several times a day.
 For example, listen to a funny song or read a book or take a walk or talk to a friend.
-You may not be able to see movies in a theatre, but you can see them at home on a DVD player.
+You may not be able to see movies in a theatre, but you can see them at home on a streaming platform.
 You may not be able to invite people home, but you can meet them at the cafe around the corner.
 Such breaks may ensure that your fatigue and desperation does not build up.

 Caregiving can have many fulfilling moments if you accept the realities of dementia and consider your role useful and productive.
 The role includes a lot of management and creativity.
 Learn to value your work and feeling good about it, even if others do not value you.